alizeeeupherte/Alizee-s-portfolio/README.md

 ### Professional experiences

-Today, I work half time with [STUDIO HOXHA](https://github.com/alizeeeupherte/STUDIO-HOXHA/edit/master/README.md).
+Today, I work half time with [STUDIO HOXHA](https://github.com/alizeeeupherte/STUDIO-HOXHA/edit/master/README.md), a Parisian studio.

-I had the opportunity to follow the construction of the new ENS scientific school in Paris Saclay with the agency RPBW.
+I had the opportunity to follow the construction of the new ENS scientific school in Paris Saclay during 10 month with [RPBW](https://github.com/alizeeeupherte/RPBW/edit/master/README.md) agency.

 Here is my professional experience as a model maker at [Jacques-Ferrier-Architecture](https://alizeeeupherte.github.io/Jacques-Ferrier-Architecture/).